Azure-Samples/apim-genai-gateway-toolkit/capabilities/latency-routing/README.md

 The preferred backends are stored in the cache and the cache value can be updated by calling an API endpoint added specifically for this purpose (`/helpers/set-preferred-backends`).

 Since different calls to OpenAI will have different expected latencies (based on token count, etc.), it wouldn't make sense to use the measured latencies of live traffic to make the routing decision.
-Instead, a scheduled task outside of APIM periodically measures the current latency of the back-ends using the same query for each backend.
+Instead, a scheduled task outside of APIM periodically measures the current latency of the backends using the same query for each backend.
 Using this data, the task calls the `/helpers/set-preferred-backends` endpoint to update the preferred backend order.

 The different components in this setup are shown below: